DapperBrew/DapperCalc/README.md

 ### dapperCalc.utilization(time, gravity)

 Calculates hop utilization based on the time left in boil, and gravity of wort.
 Primarily used in IBU calculations.
+Uses Tinseth calculations.

 * time: time left in boil
 * gravity: gravity of wort when adding hops